-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate financial statements - For the year ended 31 December 2020

 (In the notes all amounts are shown in Egyptian Pounds unless otherwise stated)

 D. Property, plant and equipment

 The company applies the historical cost model at measuring Property, plant and equipment, all property, plant, and equipment are stated at historical cost less accumulated depreciation.
 Historical cost includes all costs associated with acquiring the asset and bringing it to a ready-foruse condition by the company's management